EladFirebolt/godocs/docs/sql_reference/commands/data-definition/alter-table.md

 * Only for managed tables created on Firebolt version 4.10 or higher (external tables are not supported).
 * The table must not have any dependent views.
 * Renaming tables across schemas and databases is not possible.
-* Tables in the information schema cannot be renamed.